CBL & Vocational Ministers of the Gospel

 How do I schedule appointments?

-Fill out the form on the contact us page.
+Complete our counseling request form.
 We will follow up with you within 48 hours of receiving your request and will be happy to set up an in-person or virtual appointment.

 Is there a cost?

 We do have fees.
 Our rate is $75 per 60 minute session and $95 per 90 minute session.
 Generally, couples counseling sessions are 90 minutes long.
-We do offer scholarships to assist financially, however we do not offer 100% scholarships.
+We do offer Starr scholarships to assist financially, however we do not offer 100% scholarships.
 Some churches are able to sponsor the cost.
 We would encourage you to speak with your church leadership to see if there are funds available.
 Contact us for details.

 I don’t attend The Southern Baptist Theological Seminary nor am I in vocational ministry, will CBL still counsel me?